njlyon0/lter_silica-high-latitude/README.md

 - **`03c_site-map.R`** - Creates a map of the sites with an included permafrost raster for additional context.
 Also points are colored by mean Si concentration.
     - Assumes you have either run `00_data-download.R` _and_ `02_stats-prep.R`

-- **`ordinations.R`** - Creates ordinations (e.g, PCoA, etc.) of basin characteristics and slope estimates of SiZer-identified time series chunks.
-Contains sections for both annual and seasonal data so there are not twin scripts for this component.

 ## Related Repositories

 This working group has several repositories.
 All are linked and described (briefly) below.